mknzz/burglary-docs/new_tiers.md

 After adding all files and restarting the resource:

-1. Check the server console for the auto-discovery message:
+1. Check the server console for the auto discovery message:
    ```
    [burglary] Discovered 5 tier(s) from config.
    ```
-2. Open the bossman menu — the new tier should appear in the job list.
+2. Check the bossman menu for the new tier to appear in the job list.
 3. Test that the tier respects its `RequiredLevel` and `MinPolice` settings.

 ---